kizhikevich/kizhikevich.github.io/index.md

 ## About Me

 I am entering the fourth year of my PhD at the UC San Diego Computer Science Department, broadly studying the security and performance of networks, co-advised by the GOATs [Geoff Voelker](https://cseweb.ucsd.edu/~voelker/) and [Stefan Savage](https://cseweb.ucsd.edu/~savage/) at [Sysnet](https://www.sysnet.ucsd.edu/sysnet/).
 I received my M.S. in Computer Science from UCSD in 2024 and B.S. in Mathematics-Computer Science from UCSD in 2022.
 My sister, [Liz Izhikevich](https://lizizhikevich.github.io/), is an Assistant Professor at UCLA ECE.

+**I currently serve as the CSE GradCom student representative.** If you are a UCSD CSE graduate student and would like to discuss department resources, seek advice, or share feedback, please feel free to reach out.
+You can contact me directly via email or anonymously through the Google Form linked in the Ph.D.
+Handbook.
+I’m always happy to help or connect you with the right support!

 * * *
 ## Peer-Reviewed Publications